EvanZhouDev/ui2/README.md

 UI2 stands for the Unified Intent Interface.

-However, the naming also implies the "Second-Generation" of UI
+However, the naming also implies the "Second-Generation" of UI.

+You should solely refer to the project as UI2 or ui2 and not in other forms, like "UII", "UI Two", and so on.

 ## Install